🪴Welcome Back!🪴 Celebrate Spring and Save 10% With Coupon WELCOMESPRING

 Bottom watering; soil sucks up water from tray.
 Works best with nursery pots.

 5) Soil & Potting Up: use a well-draining soil mix.
 Succulents naturally grow in rocky soil.
 Mix regular peat-based potting soil or coco-coir 50/50 with drainage material (pumice- my favourite, perlite, turface, calcined clay, etc).
 This works well most of the time and is also called a 50/50 organic / inorganic soil blend.
-Use 60-80% drainage for haworthia; haworthia prefers a high-inorganic soil.
-I find most commercial succulent/cactus mixes are not great and I do not use them; the above recipe works better.
+Use 60-80% drainage for haworthia and most cacti; they prefer a high-inorganic soil.
+I find most store-bought succulent/cactus mixes are not great and I do not use them; the above recipe works better.
 Do not use sand unless horticultural grade; play/beach sand does not drain and makes things worse.
-A succulent will grow bigger/wider if planted in a larger pot.
-Plant into a new pot larger but not too much larger than the succulent, or put a bunch together in a bigger pot.
-Small/mini pots do dry out faster, so you can use less drainage material in your soil for those.

 My potting media and tools.
 Pumice for mixing, 70/30 haworthia mix & 50/50 general mix.